How to Market Your Rental Property for Top Dollar

 That’s it!
 You’ve learned how to market your rental property for top dollar.
 Now it’s time for your next project!

-Online Vacation Rental Sites to Advertise Your Property
+Vacation Rental Sites to Advertise & Market Your Rental Property

 All of these sites cater to both the renter and the landlord (you).
 Some sites like VRBO and Homeaway are the same company.
 Sites such as Homeaway and 9Flats are aggregate sites which host multiple booking sites.
 Their model is similar to Booking.com or a hotel booking site.
 Flipkey is owned by TripAdvisor.
 Evolve is a Denver based company which also offers property management.
 The only site which is uniquely structured for owners is Airbnb.